Asta Vrečko: Politics

 Vrečko has been involved in activism for many years.
-She was a member of the The Workers and Punks University, and in 2014 she co-founded the Initiative for Democratic Socialism, which was then part of the United Left.
+She was a member of The Workers and Punks University, and in 2014 she co-founded the Initiative for Democratic Socialism, which was then part of the United Left.
 Today she is a member of the Left party.
 In the local elections of 2018, she was elected to the post of city councilor in the Municipality of Ljubljana, where she is one of the three councilors of the Left.
 In 2021, she was chosen as the deputy coordinator of the party.
 She ran for the party in the National Assembly elections in 2022 and won 1,074 votes in the Ljubljana Šiška 1 district, or 10.49 percent of the vote, but she was not elected as a representative.

 Minister of Culture

 When the Left entered coalition negotiations with the Freedom Movement and the Social Democrats, Asta Vrečko was mentioned as the future minister of culture.
 She was heard before the competent National Assembly committee on 31 May 2022.
 She began her mandate on 1 June 2022.